CS lives in an house that's being slowly converted into a rainforest by his rapidly-propagating plant collection.

 Finally, finally, the link between mental health and physical health is being given more of the attention it deserves, as the effects of isolation become more and more clear.
-Particularly in older people (the same people that are the most vulnerable to COVID), loneliness is thoroughly linked to increased mortality (e.g. Steptoe et al. 2013).
+Particularly in older people (the same people that are the most vulnerable to illness), loneliness is thoroughly linked to increased mortality (e.g. Steptoe et al. 2013).

 Feeling unneeded or isolated doesn't do younger people any favors, either.
 Suicide rates have steadily risen over the past 20 years, and loneliness is frequently indicated as the major cause.